mathewcsims/segs-blackjack/README.md

 Run `blackjack.py` to give it a try.

-The unit tests that will be in the /test directory can be run with the command `python3 -m unittest discover test`.
+The unit tests that will be in the /test directory, but have not been created yet (or, if they have been, do not work yet), can be run with the command `python3 -m unittest discover test`.